-The fund balance of the permanent improvement fund decreased by \$162,804 due to the timing of revenue collections as compared to project costs incurred.
+The fund balance of the permanent improvement fund decreased by \$29,680.

 General Fund Budgeting Highlights

 The School District's budget is prepared according to Ohio law and is based on accounting for certain transactions on a basis of cash receipts, disbursements, and encumbrances.
 The most significant budgeted fund is the general fund.